 Table of Contents

 Such legislative attacks are rooted in persistent, divisive myths about the program.
-In fact, there's plenty of evidence showing that SNAP is a solid investment, a cost-effective program that benefits not only participating families but entire communities.
-And since SNAP's benefits cut across demographic and geographic lines, it's a program the country should be able to unite around.
+In fact, there's plenty of evidence showing that SNAP's benefits cut across demographic and geographic lines, helping individuals and families in rural, urban, and suburban communities.
+SNAP is a program the country should be able to unite around.

 A program that works

-The largest nutrition safety net in the federal budget, SNAP is the first line of defense against hunger and food insecurity for more than 21 million American households.
-In 2016, the program lifted more than 3.5 million people out of poverty—nearly half of them children—and reduced food insecurity rates by up to 30 percent.
+The largest nutrition safety net in the federal budget, SNAP serves more than 22 million American households.
+In 2021, the program lifted some 2.8 million people out of poverty.

 And less food insecurity means better lives.
 An ever-growing body of evidence shows that SNAP delivers real, significant benefits for participants.
 A 2015 report by the White House Council of Economic Advisers, for example, found evidence linking SNAP participation to a broad range of positive outcomes, including:

 - More medical checkups and fewer hospital visits

 Research has also linked SNAP with better self-reported health, better access to preventive health care, and lower health care costs.